valoran-M/Arrakis/CONTRIBUTING.md

 One simple way to contribute is to simply [open an issue](https://codeberg.org/Arrakis/arrakis/issues).
+Be sure to include Arrakis version in your issue.

 Stuff that are currently planned can be looked at in [`TODO.md`](./TODO.md).